Angina: Major risk factors

 One study found that smokers with coronary artery disease had a significantly increased level of sympathetic nerve activity when compared to those without.
 This is in addition to increases in blood pressure, heart rate, and peripheral vascular resistance associated with nicotine, which may lead to recurrent angina attacks.
 In addition, the Centers for Disease Control and Prevention (CDC) reports that the risk of CHD (Coronary heart disease), stroke, and PVD (Peripheral vascular disease) is reduced within 1–2 years of smoking cessation.
-In another study, it was found that, after one year, the prevalence of angina in smokingmales under 60 after an initial attack was 40% less in those having quit smoking compared to those that continued.
+In another study, it was found that, after one year, the prevalence of angina in smoking males under 60 after an initial attack was 40% less in those having quit smoking compared to those that continued.
 Studies have found that there are short-term and long-term benefits to smoking cessation.